 We arrived at the time of Hungarian local elections that will happen this October 2019 so there were many campaigns going on all over Budapest.
 Several stands were in front of the St. Stephens basilica or Castle hill where we were headed next.

 Besides the metro, we used local buses for transportation which was great cuz our tour guide could give us his lecture in the comfort of the bus.
 On our way, we had to pass through the famous Chain bridge guided by the lions’ statues.
 During that day we would pass it several times but I was stung by it every time.

-There is plenty to do at Castle Hill district, lots of museum and attractions.
+There is plenty to do in the Castle Hill district, lots of museums and attractions.

 The streets there look like from a fairytale.
 Small, cute houses of different colors.
 Looks like a very sweet neighborhood.